Which majors can study abroad?

 How long and how many times can students study abroad?

 Drexel students can participate in programs that are as short as a week to as long as a full academic year.
-Students are also able to study abroad multiple times and participate in both Education Abroad and International Co-op (not simultaneously).
+Students are also able to study abroad multiple times and participate in both Study Abroad and International Co-op (not simultaneously).

 My GPA is below the 3.0 requirement.
 Does this mean I can't study abroad?